 Thus, a buyer’s agent should thoroughly investigate the property's documentation and zoning laws to uncover any defects.
 For structural inspections, they should recommend an architect.
 We work with one.

 Moreover, your agent must be on the other side of the table from the agent negotiating the price.
 No guarantees can be made as some sellers refuse to negotiate, but having someone with experience doing this could save you money.

-Finally, non-Spaniards are at a natural disadvantage buying property in Spain.
+Finally, non-Spaniards are at a natural disadvantage when buying property in Spain.
 First, there is the language barrier.
-You have to know what's going one at all times.
+You have to know what's going on at all times.
 Second, the laws governing real estate transactions are quite lax compared to other countries.
 It’s easy to get confused or taken advantage of.

 5. What’s the best way to find an affordable flat?

 6. Where can I find an affordable flat?

 There are several neighborhoods in Barcelona with affordable, medium-sized flats in decent condition located away from the city center.
-My clients, for example, have found such flats in Badalona, Sant Andreu, Sants, Hospitalet and Esplugues.
+My clients, for example, have found such apartments in Badalona, Sant Andreu, Sants, Hospitalet, and Esplugues.
 Second, consider buying a flat that needs work.
 You can save a lot of money buying cheap, then fixing it up yourself.
 Be sure to hire an architect to see the flat before you buy.

 7. Who pays the real estate agent?